USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 * RAxML_bootstrap.core_genome_tree_1
 * RAxML_info.core_genome_tree_1

-## (12) Extract genomic islands with gifrop2
+## (12) Extract genomic islands with gifrop
-* Summary: ran gifrop2 (developed by Julian Trachsel) via slurm on Ceres to identify ‘genomic islands’ from roary pangenomes.
+* Summary: ran gifrop2 (developed by Julian Trachsel.
+Gifrop2 = version 2 of gifrop) via slurm on Ceres to identify ‘genomic islands’ from roary pangenomes.
 See how related isolates are.
 * Github: https://github.com/Jtrachsel/gifrop
 * Began on: 12Feb2021
 * Completed on: